-Thirty-nine experts participated in the workshop, coming from the UN, the US State Department, Egypt, Syria, Libya, Tunisia, Kenya, Iraq, Sudan, Morocco, US, UK, and Ireland.
-The workshop was inaugurated by Zach Silverstein, the deputy director of Human Rights First; Steven Feldstein, the deputy assistant secretary of state for democracy and human rights; and Bahey eldin Hassan, the director of the CIHRS.
+Thirty-nine experts participated in the Forum , coming from the UN, the US State Department, Egypt, Syria, Libya, Tunisia, Kenya, Iraq, Sudan, Morocco, US, UK, and Ireland.
+The Forum was inaugurated by Zach Silverstein, the deputy director of Human Rights First; Steven Feldstein, the deputy assistant secretary of state for democracy and human rights; and Bahey eldin Hassan, the director of the CIHRS.
 In his speech, Hassan linked the failure of the war on terrorism in the 14 years since the 9/11 attacks to the fact that counterterrorism strategies disregard basic political, economic, social, and religious factors, including serious infringements of human rights that give rise to or promote terrorism.
 Instead, they focus on narrow security and military approaches of limited efficacy, despite several UN resolutions and a White House summit in February that emphasized the importance of addressing the fundamental roots of terrorism.
 Hassan said that he feared that the UN summit on violent extremism, held the day before and attended by Hassan, would be another lost opportunity on the road of the same failures.
-Several papers prepared by researchers and rights advocates for the workshop discussed the relationship between the erosion of human rights and growing violent extremism and terrorism in Egypt, Tunisia, Syria, Iraq, Gulf states, and Kenya.
-The CIHRS will issue a book in Arabic and English that includes these papers, as well as a detailed report on the proceedings and recommendations of the workshop.
+Several papers prepared by researchers and rights advocates for the Forum discussed the relationship between the erosion of human rights and growing violent extremism and terrorism in Egypt, Tunisia, Syria, Iraq, Gulf states, and Kenya.
+The CIHRS will issue a book in Arabic and English that includes these papers, as well as a detailed report on the proceedings and recommendations of the Forum .

-The workshop concluded with a panel dedicated to the primary conclusions of the proceedings, moderated by Michael Posner, former US assistant secretary of state for democracy and human rights and currently a lecturer at New York University.
+The Forum concluded with a panel dedicated to the primary conclusions of the proceedings, moderated by Michael Posner, former US assistant secretary of state for democracy and human rights and currently a lecturer at New York University.
 The panel featured Hanny Megally, the former chief of the Asia, Pacific, Middle East and North Africa Branch at the UN Office of the High Commissioner for Human Rights; Neil Hicks, the director of human rights promotion at Human Rights First; and Bahey eldin Hassan.
-Hassan summarized the ten conclusions drawn from the workshop, the most significant being:
+Hassan summarized the ten conclusions drawn from the Forum, the most significant being:

 - Grave human rights violations are part of the problem of terrorism in the Arab world.
 Respecting and promoting human rights is a basic step toward overcoming the problem, particularly the rights of Sunnis in Iraq and Syria and the Bedouin in Egypt.